zuzanamajercakova/PathfindingVisualizer/README.md

-This project is created based on a tutorial from Software engineer Clement Mihailescu's I followed the tutorial from his youtube guide.
  The PathfindingVisualizer component is in App.js.

 This application supports the following algorithms: